Skip to Main Content

 Publications: The Banner

-Website: http://www.crcna.org/
+Website: https://www.crcna.org/

-Social Media: Facebook, Twitter
+Social Media: Facebook, Twitter, Instagram

 Short History: An offshoot of Dutch Calvinism, the CRC was formed by four Dutch-speaking churches in Michigan that removed themselves from the (U.S.) Dutch Reformed Church in 1857 over issues of doctrinal purity, lack of piety among American preachers, un-Biblical use of hymns in church, open communion tables, and a lack of solidarity with the cause of succession in the Netherlands among the American clergy.
 Around 1900 the church adopted English as the language of worship.
 More congregations were formed in Canada in the 1950s as many Dutch Calvinists emigrated to that county.
 The decision to allow the ordination of women in the 1960s saw over 40,000 members leave the church.